-A VERY IMPORTANT NOTICE
+IMPORTANT NOTICE

 Please do not take this course if any of the possible subjects are offensive or disturbing to you and you do not wish to be disturbed.
-By their very nature such topics as war, slavery, human trafficking, sexism, racism, exploitation and pejorative speech or speech codes are disturbing.
-They must be addressed openly and honestly if our society is to have a positive future.
+By their very nature such topics as war, slavery, human trafficking, pornography, racism, exploitation and pejorative speech or speech codes are disturbing.